Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Bottom-up Policy Optimization

-\textbf{Evaluation setup.} We evaluate our proposed BuPO against several RL baselines, including GRPO, PPO~\citep{sutton1998reinforcement}, Reinforce++~\citep{hu2025reinforce++} and RLOO~\citep{ahmadian2024back}.
-The evaluation benchmarks cover diverse reasoning tasks: MATH~\citep{lightman2023let}, AMC23~\citep{AMC23}, AIME24, and AIME25~\citep{AIME24,AIME25}.
-We use vLLM~\citep{kwon2023efficient} with temperature 1.0 and top\_p 1.0.
+\textbf{Evaluation Setup.} We evaluate BuPO against several RL baselines, including GRPO, PPO~\citep{sutton1998reinforcement}, Reinforce++~\citep{hu2025reinforce++} and RLOO~\citep{ahmadian2024back}.
+The benchmarks cover: MATH~\citep{lightman2023let}, AMC23~\citep{AMC23}, AIME24, and AIME25~\citep{AIME24,AIME25}.
 Due to high output variance in reasoning tasks, we report Avg@$K$ (Pass@1 averaged over $K$ outputs).
-For smaller datasets (AIME24/25), we set $K=32$, and for others K=16.
-Additionally, we evaluate an unbiased Pass@K metric with K up to 256 to obtain comprehensive evaluation.
-This metric is defined as Pass@$K:=\mathbb{E}_{x\sim\mathcal{D}}\left[1-\binom{n-c}{K}/\binom{n}{K}\right]$, where $c$ denotes the number of correct completions out of $n$ generated responses.
-To reduce evaluation variance on those datasets, we set $n=300$.
+For AIME24/25, we set $K=32$, and for others $K=16$.
+Additionally, we evaluate an unbiased Pass@$K$ metric for a comprehensive evaluation.
+Detailed evaluation setups are in Appendix~\ref{app:imple_bupo}.